Linear coactions of discrete quantum groups on the circle: Introduction

 \section{Introduction}

-Quantum groups are well-known symmetry objects in mathematics and physics, originating from the pioneering work of Drinfeld and Jimbo (\cite{drinfeld}, \cite{jimbo}), in the algebraic setting and then also in the functional analytic framework by Woronowicz (compact quantum groups, \cite{woro1},\cite{woro2}), Van Dale (discrete quantum groups, \cite{dqg}), Vaes-Kustermans (locally compact quantum groups, \cite{vnqgp}), Baaj-Skandalis (multiplicative unitary , \cite{baaj_skandalis}), just to mention only a small fraction of the vast and expanding literature.
+Quantum groups are well-known symmetry objects in mathematics and physics, originating from the pioneering work of Drinfeld and Jimbo (\cite{drinfeld}, \cite{jimbo}), in the algebraic setting and then also in the functional analytic framework by Woronowicz (compact quantum groups, \cite{woro1},\cite{woro2}), Van Daele (discrete quantum groups, \cite{dqg}), Vaes-Kustermans (locally compact quantum groups, \cite{vnqgp}), Baaj-Skandalis (multiplicative unitary , \cite{baaj_skandalis}), just to mention only a small fraction of the vast and expanding literature.
 It is natural to consider generalization of full automorphism or symmetry of some given mathematical structure (sets, algebras and so on) given by quantum groups of suitable kind.
 A lot of work has already been done by many authors in this direction too, beginning with Manin (\cite{manin_book}), Wang, Banica, Bichon (\cite{wang1}, \cite{wang2}, \cite{ban},\cite{bichon},\cite{bichon_banica}), just to name a few.
 The first author and his collaborators studied in details symmetry given by compact quantum groups on classical spaces, particularly smooth manifolds and proved (\cite{goswami_joardar}, \cite{goswami}) a non-existence result for genuine compact quantum group symmetry on compact connected smooth manifolds under the mild assumption of smoothness of the coaction giving the quantum symmetry.
 However, it is only recently that quantum symmetry given by discrete and even locally compact quantum groups has gained attention among experts (\cite{voigt}, \cite{rollier_vaes}).
-It is natural to ask whether one has a similar non-existence result for discrete quantum group symmetry on compact connected smooth manifolds as well, or whether there is a chance of getting genuine quantum symmetry when we turn to discrete quantum groups.
-We investigate this question for a very elementary example, that of the circle, in this paper.
-By explicit computations we prove that there is no genuine (noncommutative as $C^*$ algebra) discrete quantum group which faithfully coacts on $C(S^1)$ in a way which leaves the linear span of the canonical coordinate functions $Z, \overline{Z}$ invariant.
+It is natural to ask whether one has a similar non-existence result for discrete quantum group symmetry on compact connected smooth manifolds as well, or whether there is a chance of getting genuine quantum symmetry when we turn to discrete quantum groups. \\In order to investigate this question, one needs to have a formulation of a quantum version of ${\rm Aut}(\cla)$ in the discrete quantum group framework.
+We have been able to come up with such a notion of discrete quantum group of automorphisms of a unital $C^*$-algebra $\cla$, namely, $\clq_{\rm aut}(\cla)$, which has been proved in Theorem \ref{qaut_univ} generalizing a similar result proved by Voigt \cite{voigt} for the $C^*$-algebra $C_0(X)$ for an infinite countable set $X$.\\We then explore the existence of genuine discrete quantum group symmetry for a very elementary example, that of a circle, in this paper.
+By explicit computations we prove that there is no genuine (noncommutative as $C^*$-algebra) discrete quantum group having a weakly faithful coaction on $C(S^1)$ which leaves the linear span of the canonical coordinate functions $Z, \overline{Z}$ invariant.